Rui-Zhang1997/python-intro/python.md

 some_dict = {k: foo(k) for k in a_list}
 ```
-##
+### Built-in Functions
 Python provided a lot of useful built-in functions as well.

 {\bf map} The {\em map} function is very useful in taking a collection and apply a given function to it.
-This is very similar
-to a list comprehension however map is lazy unlike comprehensions which are eager.
-Sometimes, we might not need an entire list
-at once but small chunks or even a single element of it, do some work on it, and go on to the next small segment.
-With a list
-comprehension, all the data is always stored in memory which, if we are dealing with a lot of data, may not be the best thing
-for us to do.
+This is very similar to a list comprehension however map is lazy unlike comprehensions which are eager.
+Sometimes, we might not need an entire list at once but small chunks or even a single element of it, do some work on it, and go on to the next small segment.
+With a list comprehension, all the data is always stored in memory which, if we are dealing with a lot of data, may not be the best thing for us to do.
 With a map, only when we need that particular segment of the list is the data actually processed.
 For example,
-if we have a list of names and want to pull the accounts associated with the names and send some notices, if there is a lot
-of data per individual then it would be very expensive memory-wise to store all of that in a list.
-Instead, with a map, we can
-pull data for a single name, process it, and then go on to the next one, which allows us to save space as we are storing a single
-user's data at a time.
-This also comes with the drawback that we cannot reference a previous value in the map as it can be thought
-of as removed from memory.
-However, if one uses a map and then wants to convert it to a list, then one can just apply the list()
-function to the map and it will generate the list.
+if we have a list of names and want to pull the accounts associated with the names and send some notices, if there is a lot of data per individual then it would be very expensive memory-wise to store all of that in a list.
+Instead, with a map, we can pull data for a single name, process it, and then go on to the next one, which allows us to save space as we are storing a single user's data at a time.
+This also comes with the drawback that we cannot reference a previous value in the map as it can be thought of as removed from memory.
+However, if one uses a map and then wants to convert it to a list, then one can just apply the `list()` function to the map and it will generate the list.
 \begin{Verbatim}[xleftmargin=.5in]
 SYNTAX